distortedfusion/blade-components/docs/10-components/separator.md

 ## Style

-Control the separator style by supplying the `style=""` attribute.
+Control the separator style by setting the `style` attribute.

 ```blade-component-code
 <div class="grid gap-8">